HewlettPackard/OpenShift-on-SimpliVity/README.md

 ## Load Balancers

-HA for the load balancers is provided by mean of floating IP addresses for each load balancer.
-The load balancers are hosted on the VMs which are members of the inventory group called `[loadbalancer]`.
+In the case of managed load balancers, HA for the two load balancers (internal API and external API) is provided by mean of floating IP addresses managed by keepalived.
+The load balancers are hosted on two VMs which are members of the inventory group called `[loadbalancer]`.
 An anti-affinity rule is created for these virtual machines with the name:

 `<clustername>-loadbalancer-anti-affinity-rule-001`

 where `<clustername>` is the name of your cluster as specified by `group_vars/all/vars.yml:cluster_name`

+The possible deployment options for the load balancers are described later in this document.

 # Deployment of the control plane